-The role of teaching faculty at Great Lakes Christian College may be defined as "mentors, teachers, and scholars."
+The role of teaching faculty at Great Lakes Christian College may be defined as mentors, teachers, and scholars.
 First of all, our faculty are to be mentors to less experienced Christian brothers and sisters, otherwise known as their students.
 Mentoring occurs both inside and outside the classroom.
 It assumes a relationship of mutual submission (Ephesians 5:21) between fellow Christians.
 It requires a servant's heart on the part of the faculty.
 Mentoring also implies wisdom on the part of the faculty and trust and respect by the student.
 Secondly, our faculty are to be teachers.
-This assumes an in-depth understanding of the content and the ability to "connect" with students in the classroom and to communicate effectively.
-Thirdly, our faculty are not primarily researchers and are not required to do academic research as a part of their responsibilities.
-They are, however, encouraged to pursue scholarship and to stay current in their respective fields.
-Evaluation of faculty flows directly from this philosophy.
+This assumes an in-depth understanding of the content and the ability to connect with students in the classroom and to communicate effectively.
+Thirdly, though our faculty are not required to publish as part of their responsibilities, they are expected to pursue scholarship and to stay current in their respective fields.